SaffiEdenCauthon/SaffiEdenCauthon.github.io/_posts/2023-02-06-fast-inverse-square-root.md

 My website wouldn't be complete if it didn't mention Fast InvSqrt().

-This function is what made me interested in software engineering.
+This function is what made me interested in software engineering and the reason I chose [OPS Controls](https://www.opscontrols.com/) as the starting point of my career.
+I simply find bit-wise operations fun.

 In short, this is how lighting and reflection calculations are done in the 1999 video game *[Quake III Arena](https://youtu.be/cyCgMQvG_rc?t=217)*.